Try to get legal advice if you think you might have a legal problem, especially before going to court. Call Legal Aid Queensland on 1300 65 11 88.

 In most cases, partners who are going to separate reach an agreement about who will leave the home.
 If they cannot agree, a family law court may be able to make an order that forces one partner to leave.
 Where there has been domestic violence, a domestic violence order can make one partner leave the home.
 Different rules apply to rented and owned properties.
 Without one of these orders, you cannot be forced to leave a home.

 You can also decide to live separately (not as a couple) but under the same roof as your former partner.
 You may have to tell your partner that you are separated for possible divorce proceedings and you should let Centrelink know about the change to your relationship.

 What about our children?

 Even if you do not live together, both parents still have responsibility for their children.
-You will need to try and agree about who the children will live with and organise times for the children to spend time with or communicate with the other parent.
+This will be about who the children will live with and how the children spend time with or communicate with the other parent.

 What if my partner says I will never see my children again if I leave?

 This is not true.
 Both parents are responsible for raising their children, provided it is in the child’s best interests.

 If you cannot agree with your partner about the arrangements for the children after separation, you can ask Legal Aid Queensland, a family relationship centre or a community organisation to help you and your former partner come to an agreement about the parenting arrangements for your children, or apply to a court to make a decision about these arrangements.